terrordayvg/PT_VQC-Tomography/README.rst

 Usage

-               PT_VQC is divided into 3 distinct folders, responsible for:
+               PT_VQC is divided into 3 main topics, responsible for:

         Folders:
                 * `State tomography`.